Spearfoot/disk-burnin-and-testing/README.md

 ...will run the burn-in test on device /dev/sda

-You can run the script in 'dry run mode' to check the sleep duration calculations and to insure that the sequence of commands suits your needs.
-In 'dry runs' the script does not actually perform any SMART tests or invoke the `sleep` or `badblocks` programs.
-The script is distributed with 'dry runs' enabled, so you will need to edit the `Dry_Run` variable, setting it to 0, in order to actually perform tests on drives.
+The script is distributed with 'dry run mode' enabled.
+This lets you check the sleep duration calculations and to insure that the sequence of commands suits your needs.
+In 'dry runs' the script does not actually perform any SMART tests or invoke the `sleep` or `badblocks` programs. __You will need to edit the script and change the `Dry_Run` variable, setting it to 0, in order to actually perform tests on drives.__

 Before using the script on FreeBSD systems (including FreeNAS) you must first execute the `sysctl` command below to alter the kernel's geometry debug flags.
 This allows `badblocks` to write to the entire disk: